 A second form of the priority pluralist's “fundamental relation” move posits only binary entanglement relations, but allows these to hold between individual particles and whole composite systems.
-Thus Calosi (forthcoming) shows that one can treat e.g., a fully entangled three particle system by positinga binary entanglement relation between the first particle and the composite system made up of the second and third particles.
+Thus Calosi (2014) shows that one can treat e.g., a fully entangled three particle system by positinga binary entanglement relation between the first particle and the composite system made up of the second and third particles.
 This is problematic insofar as it posits fundamental entanglement relations relating entities that (by the lights of the pluralist) are nonfundamental.
 How can the fundamental level “see” the composite system made up of particles 1 and 2, in order to put that composite system in fundamental relation to particle 3, if the only individuals found at the fundamental level are noncomposite?

 As to 12, the idea is that a whole that does possess emergent properties is thus “more than the sum of its parts.”
 Thus consider the entangled quantum universe.
 As Toraldo di Francia (1998: 28) aptly summarizes:

 Since any particle has certainly interacted with other particles in the past, the world turns out to be nonseparable into individual and independent objects.
 The world is in some way a single object.